senesc/tmux-healthchecks/README.md

 @healthchecks_api_endpoint
 @healchchecks_display_down
 @healthchecks_bell_down
-@healthchecks_list_key
 ```

-- check escaping
 - make the check shown in details the latest one to go off
-- implement down list (and related keybind) (make it one per line, with nice formatting and colors) (maybe list all checks, not just down ones)
 - implement endpoint stuff
 - sane defaults
 - add a bell/message whenever anything goes down